EPR704 - Internship

 Students must also contact Student Services prior to enrolling in this unit

-Students must attend a 1 x 4-hour briefing session at Burwood Campus prior to the placement and a 1 x 4-hour debriefing/evaluation session after the placement at Burwood Campus.
+Students must complete an application form and attend a 1 x 2-hour online briefing prior to the professional experience (placement) and a 1 x 2-hour online debriefing/evaluation session after the professional experience (placement) has concluded.

 This unit cannot be repeated if failed.
 Students must signal their intention to undertake an internship by the end of their first trimester.
 Interns must hold Permission To Teach prior to undertaking the Internship and will be directed as to how and when to apply for this once they are accepted into the Internship.